DMan1629/InstaEat/README.md

 # InstaEat
-###### Instant food consumption and custom foods!
+##### Instant food consumption and custom foods!

 ## **Custom Foods:**
 To set a custom food do the following:
+1. Make sure you are doing this while logged into the game and not through the console.
+2. Make sure you are Op or have the permission: `instaeat.command`.
-1. Have a valid custom food material selected.
+3. Have a valid custom food material selected.
 Custom food materials include all types of food (except for Chorus Fruit) + Player Head.
-2. Make sure you are Op or have the permission: `instaeat.command`.
-3. Run the following command:
+4. Run the following command: `instaeat set <hunger> <saturation> <chance>`
+   - **hunger**: The amount of hunger points (hunger bar - on the bottom-right) the food will restore when consumed.
+   - **saturation**: The amount of saturation points the food will restore when consumed.
+Saturation is a hidden stat, for more information: https://minecraft.gamepedia.com/Hunger#Mechanics